Red Mountain (Skagit County, Washington)

-Red Mountain is a 7662 ft summit in the North Cascades Range of Washington, United States.
-It is located in Skagit County and within North Cascades National Park and the Stephen Mather Wilderness.
+Red Mountain is a 7662 ft summit in the North Cascades of Washington, United States.
+It is located in Skagit County, within North Cascades National Park and the Stephen Mather Wilderness.
 It is situated on a smooth ridge of brick-red color at the western culmination of Ragged Ridge.
+The nearest higher peak is Cosho Peak, 2.6 mi to the east-southeast.